varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds/T-bills.md

 ---

 ## Summary
 In this lecture we introduced Treasury, Bills, Notes, and Bonds, and we discussed the relationship between the coupon rate, the interest rate, and the price of the security.
-We also introduced the concept of the Yield to Maturity (YTM) and the relationship between the YTM and the market interest rate.
+We also introduced the Yield to Maturity (YTM) and the relationship between the YTM and the market interest rate.

 * [U.S. Treasury Bills](content:references:US-T-Bills) are short-term debt securities with a maturity of less than one year.
 [Treasury Notes and Bonds](content:references:US-T-Notes-Bonds) are long-term debt securities with a maturity of two to thirty years.